jrvanderdoes/fChange/README.md

 ## Installation

-You can install the release version of the package on CRAN (after its approved):
+You can install the release version of the package on CRAN:

 ``` r
 install.packages('fChange')